sonianb/world-of-flags/README.md

 ### How well do you know your world flags?

 ## How to run:
-- Visit the deployed site: superlative-lamington-a2ccbf.netlify.app
+- Visit the deployed site.
 - Submit your guess and see your score
 - Click next to move onto the next flag.